Yalgie/PWA-Tech-Talk/slides.md

 - While you can roll your own push notification service it can be a bit of a headache to handle all the permissions and keys.
 You need to check if the device has disabled permissions and update your database etc.
 - It's easier to use an existing service like firebase FCM, OneSignal, MagicBell etc.
-- Scan the QR code for a nice example of a PWA w/ notifications
+- Scan the QR code for a nice example of a PWA w/ notifications.
+Or visit [https://webpushtest.com/](https://webpushtest.com/)

 ---
 layout: two-cols